molily/molily.de/_posts/2019-02-03-testing-angular.md

 However, this common distribution also drew criticism.
 In particular, experts disagree on the value of unit tests.

 On the one hand, unit tests are precise and cheap.
 They are ideal to specify all tiny details of a shared module.
-They help you to design small, composable modules that “do one thing and do it well”.
-This level of testing forces you to reconsider how the module interacts with other modules.
+They help developers to design small, composable modules that “do one thing and do it well”.
+This level of testing forces developers to reconsider how the module interacts with other modules.

 On the other hand, unit test are too low-level to check whether a certain feature works for the user.
 They give you little confidence that your application works.
 In addition, unit tests might increase the cost of every code change.

 Unit tests run the risk of mirroring or even duplicating implementation details.
 These details change frequently because of new requirements elsewhere or during internal refactoring.
 If you change a line of code somewhere, some distant unit test suddenly fails.

 This makes sense if you have touched shared types or shared logic, but it may just be a false alarm.
 You have to fix this failing test for technical reasons, not because something broke.

 Integration tests provide a better trade-off.
 These mid-level tests prescind from implementation details, cover a group of code units and provide more confidence.
 They are less likely to fail if you refactor code inside of the group.